|

 - PEONY:

-of the physician god Paeon because the
+after the physician god Pæon because the

-flower's root, flowers and seeds were formerly used in medicine.
+flower was formerly used in medicine.

 - PEPCA: